rust-lang/cargo/src/doc/man/cargo-metadata.md

 * **Adding new values for enum-like fields** — Same as adding new fields.
 It keeps metadata evolving without stagnation.
 * **Changing opaque representations** — The inner representations of some fields are implementation details.
-For example, fields related to "Package ID" or "Source ID" are treated as opaque identifiers to differentiate packages or sources.
+For example, fields related to "Source ID" are treated as opaque identifiers to differentiate packages or sources.
 Consumers shouldn't rely on those representations unless specified.

 ### JSON format